deanmarchiori/analysis-flow/README.md

-# The meta-concepts of data analysis, reproducible workflows and projects in R.
+# The meta-concepts of data analysis, workflows and projects in R.

-This is a place to collaborate on resources and potential meetups to discuss the meta-concepts of data analysis.
+This is a place to collaborate on resources and to discuss the meta-concepts of data analysis.

 The format will likely evolve, but if you would like to contribute, feel free